Southern Australia Tour Plus • View Itinerary

 The Fleurieu Peninsula is a natural adventure playground, all rolling hills, rugged clifftops and sandy beaches….

 The Fleurieu Peninsula is a natural adventure playground, all rolling hills, rugged clifftops and sandy beaches.
-Seaside Victor Harbor turns on the charms – there are steam locomotives – before your ferry blasts its horn.
-All aboard for Kangaroo Island.
-A well-deserved tasting of craft beer awaits at a boutique brewery, the only one on the island.
-How does a Golden Ale sound?
-Your destination is South Australia’s oldest European settlement, Kingscote.
+Seaside Victor Harbor turns on the charms – take a horse drawn tram ride out to Granite Island (own expense) or take a wander along the pier – before your ferry blasts its horn.
+All aboard for Kangaroo Island, home to native wildlife like sea lions, koalas and diverse bird species.
+Your destination is Kingscote.

 Aurora Ozone Hotel, Executive Rooms